makerdao/governance-manual/governance/off-chain-governance.md

 Since subDAOs can arbitrarily set up their own forms of internal off-chain governance, this article will restrict itself to the available off-chain, community-driven forms of governance within Maker Core.
 {% endhint %}

-Off-chain governance is a form of governance that does not require any token nor interaction with a blockchain from its participants.
-Hence it increases the pool of people able to participate in improving the protocol.
-Off-chain governance takes the form of a free, unconstrained exchange of ideas, and it can be used as a way of gathering feedback to support and inform prospective on-chain governance.
+Off-chain governance is a form of governance that does not involve tokens or blockchain interaction.
+It allows more people to participate in improving the protocol by freely exchanging ideas and gathering feedback.
+This can be used  to support and inform future on-chain governance.

 These exchanges and the possibility of initiating them are free for all.
 They can be conducted in several venues: